typelevel/cats-parse/README.md

 1. In fastparse, you wrap a parser in `P(...)` to make the interior lazy.
 Following cats, to get a lazily constructed parser use `Parser.defer` or `cats.Defer[Parser].defer`.
 2. In fastparse the `~` operator does tuple concatenation.
 This can be nice, but also complex to see what the resulting type is.
 In cats-parse, `~` always returns a Tuple2 containing the parsed values from the left and right.
 To recover fastparse-like behavior, use cats syntax `(pa, pb, pc...).tupled`.
-3. In fastparse, backtracking it opt-out by using cuts.
+3. In fastparse, backtracking is opt-out by using cuts.
 In cats-parse, backtracking is opt-in using `.backtrack`.
 Put another way, normal product operations in cats-parse are like `~/` in fastparse.
 4. In cats-parse, using `*>`, `<*`, and `.void` methods can be a significant optimization: if you don't need a result, communicate that to the library with those methods.

 # Getting and Giving Help